pinei/edgyR-pi/README.md

 2. Set up the Jetson.
-The [NVIDIA documentation](https://developer.nvidia.com/embedded/learn/getting-started-jetson "NVIDIA Jetson getting started") is first-class, and the developer support forum will fill in the blanks.
+The [NVIDIA documentation](https://developer.nvidia.com/embedded/learn/getting-started-jetson "NVIDIA Jetson getting started") is first-class, and the [NVIDIA Jetson developer support forum](https://forums.developer.nvidia.com/c/agx-autonomous-machines/jetson-embedded-systems/70 "NVIDIA Jetson developer support forum") will fill in the blanks.
 For hardware hacking, the [JetsonHacks](https://www.jetsonhacks.com/ "JetsonHacks website") website is the place to go.